psychopy/workshops/source/translators/workOnTranslations.rst

 - One exception is the version of |PsychoPy| you're using to translate

   - This is covered last

-..
-PB - These settings and settings on the following slides are largely based on Hiroyuki's settings for Japanese

 4c1: ``General`` (Name and email)
 ----------------------------------------